-With respect to Covered Family Members who are women, evidence-informed preventive care and screening provided for in the comprehensive guidelines supported otherwise (not addressed by HRSA the Force).
-Additional recommendations of Task information can also be obtained by calling the Member Services number listed on your Identification Card.
+With respect to Covered Family Members who are women, evidence-informed preventive care and screening provided for in the comprehensive guidelines supported by HRSA (not otherwise addressed by the recommendations of the Task Force).
+Additional information can also be obtained by calling the Member Services number listed on your Identification Card.